brownkat6/2020_FRC_Object_Detection/README.md

         -Filming Day 1 Video
         -Filming Day 2 Video
       -all_images
-Format New Labeled Data
+  5) Format New Labeled Data
     $ python generate_gcloud_labels.py --bucket_name data_bucket_name --current_dir path/to/repository/
     This will create a bucket_name_labels.csv file that you can upload to Google Cloud.
 These are your labels to tell the model where each object is in the image.
     This will move all of your images into the all_images folder.
 You may upload all of the images in this folder to your data bucket in Google Cloud.
+  6) Create map.pbtxt
+    This file contains the labels for each object you are identifying.
+    You will need to generate a map.pbtxt file if your dataset contains new types of labeled objects(e.g. it also identifies the Lower Power Port).
+    Open a command line.
+Navigate to this repository.
+Replace Object1_Name etc. with the labels of your objects.
+Ex.
+Power_Cell
+    $ python generate_pbtxt.py --classes Object1_Name Object2_Name ObjectN_Name --current_dir path/to/current/directory
+  This will create map.pbtxt in the current directory.
+  7) You are now ready to "Train Model Using Google Cloud"

 Train Model Using Google Cloud
 1) Create a Google Cloud account. https://console.cloud.google.com/getting-started This will give you a $300 free credit that you can use to train a model.